KenKundert/flicker-noise/README.rst

 with a 1Vp sinusoid where the DC offset is swept from 1V to –1V.
 In the first and last graphs, the offset is 1V and –1V, so the current through the resistors never change sign.
 They are either always positive or always negative.
 In these cases, discarding of the sign is of no consequence and the noise computed for the two resistors agree.
-There is a peak at *f*=0 because of the DC component of the modulation signal, and a peak at *f*=*f₀*, which is the drive frequency.
+There is a peak at *f* = 0 because of the DC component of the modulation signal, and a peak at *f* = *f₀*, which is the drive frequency.
 In the results for the 0 V offset, the built-in resistor only shows a peak at *f₀*, the drive frequency, whereas the broken resistor shows peaks at each of the even harmonics of the drive signal because the sign of the drive